nickabs/lightsail-utils/README.md

 ```
 the script deletes the oldest archive directories up to the specified maximum number of retained snapshots.

+See usage statement for more details.

-note the backup contains credtentials:
+note the backup contains account credtentials:
 * the ghost config file (config.production.json) is included and this contains the Ghost database access credentials in plain text.
-* the database dump contains the user table which holds hashed passwords for staff members on the Ghost site.
+* the database dump contains the user table which holds hashed passwords and email addresses for staff members on the Ghost site.

 There is an option to encrypt the config and database archives if you are going to keep them in a remote location.